hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 This is a list of hostnames that the product connects to and should be available for egress:

 * releases.hashicorp.com
-  * This can be avoid if customers [upload their own terraform version bundle](/docs/enterprise/run/index.html#custom-and-community-providers).
+  * This egress is not required if a [custom Terraform bundle](/docs/enterprise/run/index.html#custom-and-community-providers) is supplied.

 Additionally these hostnames are accessed by the Installer product in online mode: